lukevers/gulp-gopherjs/README.md

 	// Set a destination folder for the compiled files.
 	dest: './js',

-	// Set to trye if you want to minify your compiled files.
+	// Set to true if you want to minify your compiled files.
 	minify: false,
 }
 ```